US nursing homes warn of looming shortage of masks and gowns

 “Even with our best efforts, they may not be able to keep it all out,” he said.

-She said the Seattle area, California and New York are currently the main areas of concern.
+Because many of the facilities don’t normally buy N95 masks and certain other protective gear, they can’t get orders filled by distributors.
+Those middlemen, aiming to prevent hoarding, are limiting how much they ship to customers based on their historic purchasing volume, a system called “allocation” often used during drug shortages.

-Verma said it has taken a few days to ramp up inspections, as even the government had to make sure there was enough personal protective equipment for inspectors going into facilities.
+Meanwhile, nursing homes are using far more disinfecting supplies because they are cleaning common areas, doorknobs and other “high-touch” areas as frequently as four times a day.

 Linda Johnson reported from Trenton, New Jersey.
+AP Health Writer Mike Stobbe contributed.

 The Associated Press receives support for health and science coverage from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.